Dwang-ML/arcade/doc/about/faq.rst

 Can I use Arcade resources in my own educational materials?
 -----------------------------------------------------------

-Yes!
-Arcade was primarily developed for educational purposes.
+Of course!
+Arcade was built to support learning.
-Use Arcade materials in any way you see fit.
-Original content or adapted versions of it.
+You can use its materials however you need— whether you stick with the original content or make changes to suit your needs.